 Community Affairs Staff

-Karyn Bowen develops the marketing materials for all efforts of the Division of Community Affairs.
-She also maintains the Community Affairs websites and assists with aligning the photography, video and social media efforts with our overall marketing and communications strategies.
+Karyn Bowen provides leadership in branding the work of the Division of Community Affairs locally and nationally.
+She maintains the Community Affairs websites and assists with aligning the photography, video and social media efforts with our overall marketing and communications strategies.
 Mrs. Bowen earned her Bachelor of Fine Arts degree with a concentration in graphic design from Jacksonville State University in 2012.

 She may be reached by phone at (205) 348-9859

 Fiscal Affairs Coordinator

 Dee Cook assists with managing all aspects of the Community Affairs budget including payroll, personnel, scholarships, external funding, and fiscal affairs related to the CCBP Council.
 She earned her Bachelor of Science in General Management in 1983 and her Bachelor of Science in Accounting in 2000 from The University of Alabama.